CSteinmuller/devdocs/source/guides/contributing.rst

 You want to contribute to the project?
 Awesome!
 Here, you will find out how to get started.

-Preliminary Keywords:

-- Landing: Synonymous with merging.

-- Launching: Synonymous with creating a Pull Request.

 Getting Started
 ==============================